|The Grand Canal at sunset|

 |A detail of a painting by the artist Vittoreo Carpaccio in the Gallerie dell'Accademia|

 Bellini's work is delicate and perfect in its rendering.
-It would require weeks to cover all of the great artists who blessed Venice with their masterful skill, so I will give it a rest.
+It would require weeks to cover all of the great artists who blessed Venice with their masterful skill.

 |A chamber ensemble practices in a church.|

 As the Venetian empire expanded to include the islands of Cypress and Crete, a wealth of goods flooded in and out of the city from Arab and Byzantine sources.
 Venice was the richest and most socially refined city in Europe for some time, and grand palazzos were built along the grand canal in an almost competitive manner.

 |Palazzos large and small on the Grand Canal|